-On May 3, 2017, the Financial Oversight and Management Board (the Oversight Board) that was created by the U.S. Congress Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA), at the request of the Governor, commenced a Title III case for the Commonwealth by filing a petition for relief under Title III of PROMESA in Title III Court.
+On May 3, 2017, the Financial Oversight and Management Board (the Oversight Board) that was created by the U. S. Congress Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA), at the request of the Governor, commenced a Title III case for the Commonwealth by filing a petition for relief under Title III of PROMESA in Title III court.

-On November 3, 2021, the Oversight Board filed the Eighth Amended Plan.
-On March 15, 2022, the plan became effective.
+On November 3, 2021, the Oversight Board filed the Eight Amended Plan (the Plan).
+On March 15, 2022, the Plan became effective.